tanner-johnson2718/MEME_OS/README.md

 # Buildroot and Linux Menuconfig

 The menuconfig system is used to configure both linux and the buildroot system.
 The [buildroot user man](./docs/build_root_manual.pdf) has some good info on how to configure buildroot.
 It is accessed via `make menuconfig` from inside the buildroot dir.
 The linux menuconfig can be accessed with the command `make linux-menuconfig`.
 This will export the cofigured linux .config to the location you specify.
-From there, append the buildroot config file with:
+Save off this linux config into `scripts/.config`.

+Further more in buildroot be sure to export the rootFS as an ext4 filesystem, build the kernel with debug symbols, and point the system to use our custom linux .config.

 ```
 BR2_LINUX_KERNEL_USE_CUSTOM_CONFIG=y
 BR2_LINUX_KERNEL_CUSTOM_CONFIG_FILE="$(TOPDIR)/../scripts/.config"  #Path to linux config
+BR2_ENABLE_DEBUG=y
+BR2_ENABLE_RUNTIME_DEBUG=y
+BR2_TARGET_ROOTFS_EXT2=y
+BR2_TARGET_ROOTFS_EXT2_4=y
 ```

-Further more in buildroot be sure to export the rootFS as an ext4 filesystem and
+Recommend to use `make menuconfig` to set these values as there are several sub params that will be automatically set if on uses the `menucofig`.
+The above values can be searched in the buildroot menuconfig.
+Once buildroot is configured to your liking, Save off `.config` and the `package/Config.in` files into the scripts directory.
+Save buildroot `.config` as `buildroot.config`.

 # Build and Execute

 * `source ./scripts/env_init.sh`
-* `./scripts/build`
+  * The source script exports several important variables that will be used by other scripts
+  * It also sets and checks that you are in the base dir of the git repo
+* `./scripts/build`, then y to build
-  * `y`
+  *
 * `./scipts/launch.sh`

 # Creating a User Space Application